WeaknessesTestingTool/page/README.md

+# Weaknesses Testing Tool: Towards a Technique to Detect Weaknesses in C Programs.

+  A testing technique to reports weaknesses in C programs.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/WeaknessesTestingTool/page/edit/main/README.md) to maintain and preview the content for your website in Markdown files.